 Documents That You’ll Need When Backpacking the World

-Make sure your passport is valid with sufficient time to extend your trip if you wanted to.
-I would recommend ensuring that your passport doesn’t expire at least a year beyond your planned return date.
-That’s if you want to return…
+Ensure your passport is valid with sufficient time to extend your trip if you need to.
+Check your passport has more than a year on it from your planned return date.
+That’s if you want to come home!!

-Take any and all identification with you: ID cards, driving licences, etc. This can come in handy in the most unexpected situations.
-If there is an emergency or if you need some way to prove your identity, an ID can quickly resolve the situation – even if there’s a language barrier.
+Take any, and all, identification with you: ID cards, driving licences, etc. This can come in handy in the most unexpected situations.
+If there is an emergency, or if you need some way to prove your identity, an ID can quickly resolve the situation – even when confronted with a language barrier

 Other Documents You Might Have Forgotten

-An International Driving Permit (IDP) is not vital, but very useful, especially when backpacking the world.
+An International Driving Permit (IDP) is not vital, but very useful, when backpacking the world.
 A lot of countries, especially in Asia, have very lax scooter/moped/motorbike regulations.
 In places with relaxed driving laws, you don’t necessarily need an IDP when renting bikes.
 However, if you have neither an IDP nor a motorbike licence, you may be left open to arrest and/or a hefty fine.
-These situations might require you to bribe a police officer, depending on where you are.
-Unfortunately, there are still some corrupt police officers out there.
 You can apply through your local driving agency.
 For example, I applied at the British Post Office.

 The best way to check if you need a visa before you travel is through your country’s Foreign Office/State Department.
 Alternatively, you can contact the embassy or consulate of the country you are about to visit as well.

-When I think of vaccinations, I think of them as queasy, unsettling, costly, and, let’s be honest, not enjoyable.
-However, they are very necessary for your health abroad and backpacking the world.
-As mentioned previously, some countries require certification of certain vaccines, such as yellow fever, before they allow any visitors to enter.
-There are other vaccines that are also strongly recommended when travelling abroad, such as the typhoid vaccine, the hepatitis A vaccine, etc. Depending on which country you are reading this from, the prices of the vaccination and administration do vary.
-For more information on vaccines, please consult your local health authorities and your local doctor before travelling.
+When I think of vaccinations, I feel queasy.
+They are unsettling, costly, and, let’s be honest, no fun.
+However, they are necessary for your health abroad and backpacking the world.
+There are other vaccines in addition to yellow fever that are also strongly recommended when travelling abroad, such as the typhoid vaccine, the hepatitis A vaccine, etc. Depending on which country you are based in, the prices of the vaccination and administration do vary.
+For more information on vaccines, please consult your local health authorities and doctor before traveling.

-I cannot stress having the appropriate vaccinations before you begin backpacking the world or travelling abroad.
-I have personally dealt with vaccinations abroad and have heard others’ many horror stories.
-Not only can it be a challenge when it came to receiving treatment, but also when figuring out payment.
-Paying for vaccines abroad is important to think about, especially if you do not ensure adequate travel insurance.
+I cannot stress the importance of having the appropriate vaccinations before you begin backpacking the world or traveling abroad.
+That is because I have personally dealt with vaccinations abroad and have heard others’ horror stories.
+Not only can it be a challenge when it comes to receiving treatment, but also when figuring out payment.
+Paying for vaccines abroad is something to think about, especially if you do not have adequate travel insurance.

-One of the last tips on any backpacker’s advice list is travel insurance.
-Some backpackers decide to take the chance, not seeing insurance as necessary.
-However, if you do choose to forgo travel insurance, you run the risk of receiving hefty prices for treatment abroad.
-Not only does travel insurance protect you from any serious financial hits in the case of emergency, but it can also give you peace of mind while having fun on your adventure.
+Some backpackers gamble by opting out.
+However, if you do choose to forgo travel insurance, you run the risk of amassing hefty prices for treatment abroad.
+Not only does travel insurance protect you from serious financial hits in an emergency, it can also give you peace of mind while having fun on your adventure.

 Travel insurance has a bunch of fine print.
-Make sure you read what your insurance actually covers.
-Many insurance companies do not cover activities such as scooter/moped rentals and ‘extreme sports’.
-Read it a couple of times to make sure you understand what your insurance will cover.
-This way, you won’t be surprised if something does happen and you aren’t covered.
+Make sure you read what it actually covers.
+Many companies do not protect you practicing activities such as scooter/moped rentals and extreme sports.
+Read it a couple of times to make sure you understand your policy.
 Knowing what your insurance does and does not cover could influence decisions you make abroad.

 So You Think You Are Ready To Travel

-So you have finished getting your vaccinations, your travel documents, and your travel insurance.
+So you have your vaccinations, your travel documents and your travel insurance.
 Now what?

-I would recommend doing a bit of research on the country you’ve decided to visit first.
-This way, you can be aware of their local customs, laws, appropriate clothing, any potential scams, currency, public transport, and safety.
-Personally, I found Lonely Planet a great help in regards to finding out vital information about the country I was about to visit.
-You can also buy Lonely Planet books in most bookshops.
-Trip Advisor was also helpful in regards to this, especially in prioritising the sights I wanted to see.
-I would also check with your government’s to learn more about the country you are about to visit.
+Do research on the country you’re visiting.
+Learn about their local customs, laws, appropriate clothing, any potential scams, currency, public transport, and safety.
+Personally, I found Lonely Planet a great help.
+You can also find their books in most bookshops.
+Tripadvisor was also helpful especially in prioritising the sights I wanted to take in.
+Also, consult your government-s official websites to learn more about the country you are about to visit.